 Before you look at the list of pronouns, let's have a quick refresher on the definition of a pronoun.

-These tables show a list of pronouns for the following types of pronouns:
+The tables below show a list of pronouns for the following types of pronouns:

 Personal PronounsThese take the place of common and proper nouns. |